jonn-reenthused/sceve/README.md

 ## Dependencies
-You need pycparser installed for the actual c_to_l7801.py converter Obviously you need l65 installed too, you'll probably have to compile it yourself (https://github.com/g012/l65) For the graphics converters you'll need Pillow installed
+You need pycparser installed for the actual c_to_l7801.py converter ~~Obviously you need l65 installed too, you'll probably have to compile it yourself (https://github.com/g012/l65)~~ For the graphics converters you'll need Pillow installed

-### Note: I have now implemented a very simple assembler, asm7801.py in the tools/ folder.
-It *should* be good, but keep l7801 around as a fallback.
+~~### Note: I have now implemented a very simple assembler, asm7801.py in the tools/ folder.
+It *should* be good, but keep l7801 around as a fallback.~~

-As a side-note.
+~~As a side-note.
 When I started working on this l65 was in (moderately) active development, i've just noticed that it's been 2 years since anything happened.
-I don't *think* it'll be a problem.
+I don't *think* it'll be a problem.~~

+The parser has now moved beyond l7801.
+To implement a couple of functions I had to use some opcodes that aren't available in it, or at least don't seem to encode correctly.
+But I have now made two projects using the included assembler and its been fine.

 ## How to use it
 There are numerous examples, but they've kind of evolved with the project, so some of them do things a bit differently.  game_demo.c *should* be pretty up to date with stuff.